Hashmat Siddiqui & Manazir Family Scholarship

 Scholarship Personal Statement/Essay:

-- Describe your struggles in achieving academic success along with your positive impact on the community, especially with people of different backgrounds.
+- In less than 250 words (1700 characters), describe your struggles in achieving academic success along with your positive impact on the community, especially with people of different backgrounds.

 Past Scholarship Recipients